nanoframework/nanoframework.github.io/content/community-targets/NESHTEC-NeshNode.md

 More information about the Click™ standard can be found on the MikroE®s website: https://www.mikroe.com

+### External I2C connector
+There's a dedicated connector sporting 3V3, GND, SCL, SDA and RST.
+This is supposed to be used for I2C, but you may also reconfigure the pins to act as GPIO.

+### Programming and debug interface
+A fully connected programming and debug interface, which comes without headers by default, can be used by native STMicroelectronics tools for the STM32 line of MCUs.
+For example, you may use STLink for flashing.

 ### LTC3586 power management

-We use a LTC3586 from Linear Technology, which is a highly efficient USB power manager and battery charger for LiIon and LiPo battery charging IC.
+We use a LTC®3586 (LTC3586) from Linear Technology, which is a highly efficient USB power management and battery charger IC for LiIon and LiPo batteries.

-### Physical power switch
+### Buttons, LEDs, power switch
+There are three LEDs of which one is used by the power management IC and two can be used at your own discretion.
+Also, there are 3 buttons of which two can be used for your own needs and one is used for resetting the MCU.

-The board features a physical power switch, thus it can be completely turned off (or on).
+Finally, the board features a physical power switch, thus it can be completely turned off (or on).

 ### Pinout